Errant monkey captivates crowd in Puerto Rico’s capital

-SAN JUAN, Puerto Rico (AP) — With necks craned and eyes shielded from the sun, dozens of people gathered Wednesday around a towering eucalyptus tree in the heart of Puerto Rico’s bustling capital for a most unusual sight: a rhesus macaque monkey on the loose.
+SAN JUAN, Puerto Rico — With necks craned and eyes shielded from the sun, dozens of people gathered Wednesday around a towering eucalyptus tree in the heart of Puerto Rico’s bustling capital for a most unusual sight: a rhesus macaque monkey on the loose.

 It was first spotted clinging to the tree’s branches Tuesday morning.
 Firefighters and other officials struggled to coax the monkey off the tree as the crowd offered suggestions.